Nagging Your Child To Practice Won't Work

-End It Or Fix It
+End Piano Lessons Or Fix Them

 First, try a different piano teacher.
 Spend your time talking to local people and find out if there is someone who specializes in children.
 You need a teacher with a reputation for making music fun for your age group.